What’s an invoice, and why should you create it online using an invoice generator?

 Pros

-Canva offers a free subscription which covers your ability to create an invoice.
+Canva offers a free subscription that covers your ability to create an invoice.
 The tool is easy to use, unlike Adobe Illustrator, which requires design skills and know-how.
-So, I set out to create an invoice by clicking “Create a design” and had various options to pick from.
+So, I set out to create an invoice by clicking “Create a design” and had various options.

 I went for a simple invoice with a responsive design, meaning that the A4 would automatically resize depending on the invoice breakdown items, notes, etc. It’s a tabular design (your invoice is one big editable table), so editing the header meant changing the logo, address, and labels all at once.
 Also, there’s a lot of freestyle customization.
 After finishing, I hit “Download,” and the PDF was generated shortly.

-One pro when it comes to Canva is that your invoice can match 100% your company brand, from adding fonts and elements to color palettes and signatures.
+One pro for Canva is that your invoice can match 100% your company brand, from adding fonts and elements to color palettes and signatures.

 Cons